mafudge/ist346-content/labs/H.md

 `root@server:/# nano /etc/samba/smb.conf`

 The file contains an enormous amount of configuration options.
-We are going to go right to the bottom of the file and add the code below
+We are going to go right to the bottom of the file and add the code below:

 ```
 [myshare]